123inkt/symfony-trace-bundle/README.md

 ## Monolog Integration

 There's a monolog *Processor* that adds the trace ID and transaction ID to `extra` array on the record.
-This can be turned off by setting `monolog->enabled` to `false` in the configuration.
+This can be turned off by setting `monolog.enabled` to `false` in the configuration.

 To use the trace ID in your logs, include `%extra.trace_id%` in your formatter.
 To use the transaction ID in your logs, include `%extra.transaction_id%` in your formatter.